iFlex0x/iFlex0x/README.md

 ---

-> the wounds that we keep them, that we may never forget.
+> the scars we keep them, so we don't forget.